Royal-Navy/design-system/packages/docs-site/src/library/pages/components/table.md

     Description: 'If specified then the column will be sortable.', },
   {
-    Name: 'children',
+    Name: 'sortOrder',
     Type: 'string',
-    Required: 'True',
+    Required: 'False',
     Default: '',
-    Description: 'Text to be presented in the column header cell.', },
+    Description: 'Order the column will be sorted in `asc` or `desc`', },
 ]} />